Pitzer: A Residential College

 Students who are dismissed or suspended will be required to vacate the residence halls within 48 hours of notification of dismissal or suspension.
 Refunds will be calculated on a case by case basis.

-Housing During Vacations
+Housing During Breaks

 Semester charges are only for the period when classes and examinations are scheduled.
 The Residence Halls are open during the Thanksgiving and Spring break periods.
-The Residence Halls are closed during the winter break and during the summer vacation.
+The Residence Halls are closed during the winter break and during the summer break.

 Students can request to live off-campus for a given academic year by submitting a formal application to the Housing Office.
 Initial decisions will take place prior to Room Draw for students falling under the following priority status: